glotaran/pyglotaran/README.md

 # Installation

 ## From Source

+Prerequisites:

+* Python 3.6 or higher *(Python 2 is __not__ supported)*
+* On Windows only 64bit is supported

+Note for Windows Users: The easiest way to get python for Windows is via [Anaconda](https://www.anaconda.com/)

 ```
 $ git clone https://github.com/glotaran/pyglotaran.git
 $ cd pyglotaran

+$ pip install .
+# To enforce python3 on systems where python2 is also installed
 $ pip3 install .

 ```

+*Note for Anaconda Users: Please make sure to update your distribution prior to install since some packages managed by Anaconda cannot be updated by `pip`.*

 # Mailinglist